-Kevin and I had a Valentine’s Day getaway to Blue Ridge complete with a cozy cabin, spa day, wine tastings, and easy hikes.
-Check out our top recommendations for romantic things to do on your Blue Ridge trip!
+Kevin and I took a Valentine’s Day getaway to Blue Ridge complete with a cozy cabin, spa day, wine tastings, and easy scenic hikes.
+Here are our top recommendations for the most romantic things to do in Blue Ridge, GA for couples.

 This vineyard is even 100% female-owned!
 They produce and bottle their own wine on-site, and you can watch the process happen inside the tasting room.